 - Dry, itchy skin

 - Vaginal infections or discomfort.

-The complications of diabetes mellitus usually affect the heart, brain, legs, eyes, kidneys, nerves and skin, resulting in angina, heart failure, strokes, leg cramps on walking (claudication), poor vision later resulting to diabetic retinopathy, renal failure, damage to nerves ( diabetic neuropathy) and skin breakdown due to poor circulation leading sad to say to amputation (diabetic foot).
+The complications of diabetes mellitus usually affect the heart, brain, legs, eyes, kidneys, nerves, and skin, resulting in angina, heart failure, strokes, leg cramps on walking (claudication), poor vision later resulting to diabetic retinopathy, renal failure, damage to nerves ( diabetic neuropathy) and skin breakdown due to poor circulation leading sadly to say to amputation (diabetic foot).